Good second-class honours degree in law or a related discipline in the humanities or social sciences.

 Months of entry

 Security is a major contemporary preoccupation; criminal law and criminal justice are key responses.
-This postgraduate degree in criminal law and criminal justice offers an exciting, challenging and distinctive opportunity to undertake advanced study in these areas.
+This postgraduate degree in criminal law and criminal justice offers an exciting, challenging and distinctive opportunity to explore and develop new critical perspectives on major contemporary national and international debates.
+It is ideal for legal and criminal justice professionals and practitioners.

-The programme is delivered by staff from the School of Law, the Institute of Criminal Policy Research at Birkbeck, and a range of visiting international scholars and practitioners.
+The programme is delivered by staff from the School of Law and its Institute for Criminal Policy Research, and a range of visiting international scholars and practitioners.

 Information for international students